No two leads are created equal.

-- You only need to create Tags once and add new leads to them as the need arises.
+- You only need to create Tags once and then assign them to new contacts as the need arises.

 - There will be plenty of Tag ideas that you come up with as you start working with LeadKlozer.

-- Create new Tags from the left-hand navigation, or from any list or Contact Profile within LeadKlozer.
+- Create new Tags from the left-hand navigation, or from any Smart Search list or Contact Profile within LeadKlozer.

 - Create Tags around these kinds of categories

 - Source of Lead

 - Actions Taken

 - Information Shared

 - Make sure to use your Daily Goals to create your own accountability for follow-ups with leads.